 - The Melbourne West and North West Employment Facilitator, Terry Kennedy can be contacted at firstname.lastname@example.org or on 0408 332 868.

 - The Gippsland Employment Facilitator, Luke Arber can be contacted at email@example.com or on 0439 713 482.

 - The Geelong Employment Facilitator, Simon French can be contacted on firstname.lastname@example.org or on 0401 100 096.

 Structural adjustment programmes

 If you have been retrenched from the automotive industry then you may be able to receive extra support.
-Fact Sheets are available on the Department of Jobs and Small Business’s website.
+Fact Sheets are available on the Department of Employment, Skills, Small and Family Business website.